unartig/sepsis_osc/typst/main_thesis.typ

 ) <fig:phase>
 Generally there is a similarity between phase and frequency desynchronization but no full equality, meaning there are parameter regions where the phase is synchronized and frequency desynchronized and vice versa.
 Another observation, that smaller values of $beta < 0.55$ correspond to less desynchronization and stronger coherence, which is in line with the medical interpretation of $beta$ where smaller values indicate a younger and more healthy biological age.
-When crossing a critical value of $beta_c tilde(=) 0.55$ for the frequency and $beta_c tilde(=) 0.6$ for the phases, the synchronization behavior suddenly changes and tends towards incoherence, clustering and pathological interpretations.
+When crossing a critical value of $beta_c approx 0.55$ for the frequency and $beta_c approx 0.6$ for the phases, the synchronization behavior suddenly changes and tends towards incoherence, clustering and pathological interpretations.

 For small values of $sigma < 0.5$ the frequency synchronization and $sigma < 0.25$ for the phase synchronization, the behavior significantly differs between immune and organ layer.
 The immune layer tends to fully desynchronize, instead the organ layer only the frequency desynchronizes for larger $beta > 0.7$ .